-The Senior Leader with responsibility for attendance is: Sharon Staddon The attendance admin officer is: Vicky Brooks To tell your school that your child is going to be absent, you should: Please tell us by 9.00 am at the latest.
-Telephone the school on 01202 882506 and leave a message giving your child's name, tutor group/ class and reason for absence.
+The Senior Leader with responsibility for attendance is: Sharon Staddon The attendance admin officer is: Danielle Dalgarno To tell your school that your child is going to be absent, you should: Please tell us by 9.00am at the latest.
+Telephone the school on 01202 882506 and leave a message giving your child's name, tutor group / class and reason for absence.

 If a parent is concerned about their child's attendance, they should: Speak with the child's teacher in the first instance.
-You can arrange that by contacting the school office office@colehillfirstschool.org

-If you have already done that and remain concerned, you can speak to You can arrange that by Other key staff involved in supporting attendance are: Sarah Fairman, Inclusion Lead Sharon Staddon, Executive Headteacher If you wish to request a leave of absence for your child, you should: Obtain the 'Request for Leave of Absence form' from the school website or office.
+You can arrange that by contacting the school office office@colehillfirstschool.org If you have already done that and remain concerned, you can speak to Sharon Staddon or Sarah Fairman, Inclusion lead.
+You can arrange that by contacting the school office office@colehillfirstschool.org Other key staff involved in supporting attendance are: Sarah Fairman, Inclusion Lead Sharon Staddon, Executive Headteacher If you wish to request a leave of absence for your child, you should: Obtain the 'Request for Leave of Absence form' from the school website or office.
 Complete this form and give it to the school as early as possible before the requested absence is due to happen.